CragglesG/ScriptMaker/README.md

 <br><br><br><br><br><br><br>

 #### Arcade Reviewers
-This project is based on [WebScript](https://github.com/CragglesG/WebScript).
+This project is based on [WebScript](https://github.com/CragglesG/WebScript) (one of my other projects).
 However, all commits under this repository (bar the intial commit) were made separate to WebScript.
 I have used no AI in the process of developing my project.

 **Thanks for reviewing my project!**